Had a difficult time deciding what to call these delicious potato-y nuggets precisely... where to begin here?

 Carefully pour this liquid out into the sink, however you'll notice that there's a layer of firmer white starch hiding underneath all that liquid and "glued" more solidly to the bottom of the bowl -- do not discard that!
 You'll need it in the recipe.
 It should look like this after the liquid is poured out:

 4. Place the shredded potatoes into the mixing bowl with the starch in it.
 Shred the onion using the food processor or a hand grater into the same shape as the potatoes, and add them to the bowl.
 Add all remaining ingredients (except the oil for frying..) to the bowl and mix everything thoroughly with your hands (especially making sure to scrape off the starch from the bottom of the bowl and making sure it's mixed through the mixture).

 5. If frying (see next step for baked / oil-free option): Heat up some oil in a non-stick frying pan on medium heat.
-Pick up about 2 tbsp of the mixture (you can use a 2 tbsp cookie scoop for even measuring, or just eyeball), place on your hand and shape it into a rough ball / lump and then flatten lightly with the other hand.
-Note: don’t over-shape it with your hands — you just want to press the mixture together lightly, enough so it sticks until it reaches the frying pan.
+Pick up about 2 tablespoon of the mixture (you can use a 2 tablespoon cookie scoop for even measuring, or just eyeball), place on your hand and shape it into a rough ball / lump and then flatten lightly with the other hand.
+Note: don't over-shape it with your hands -- you just want to press the mixture together lightly, enough so it sticks until it reaches the frying pan.